The Electric Cooperative Story

 On January 5, 1940, the articles of incorporation were signed and Berkeley Electric Cooperative (BEC) was formed.

-From these humble beginnings, Berkeley Electric Cooperative has grown into a state-of-the-art electric utility serving over 96,000 active members and more than 112,000 active meters in Berkeley, Charleston and Dorchester counties with over 5,000 miles of line connecting them all together.
+From these humble beginnings, Berkeley Electric Cooperative has grown into a state-of-the-art electric utility serving over 108,000 member accounts in Berkeley, Charleston, and Dorchester counties with over 6,400 miles of line connecting them.
 This makes Berkeley Electric Cooperative the largest electric cooperative in South Carolina, and one of the top 25 in the nation.

 Berkeley Electric Cooperative is a not-for-profit, member-owned electric utility which serves its members in accordance with the 7 Cooperative Principles.
 Electric cooperatives were formed 75 years ago with the specific task of electrifying rural America.
 South Carolina’s electric cooperatives now serve over half a million consumers, or nearly one third of the population of our state.
 Together, that makes them larger than any other utility in the state in the total number of consumers served.